Like a moonbeam, “herds of dark crea tures” descends, syllable by syllable itself.

 Lax gives every syllable a line to great effect.
 Just as the creatures gather, just as our senses gather, the mystery of what is actually occurring is preserved.
 If the Word was present at Creation, it is plausible that primordial chaos consisted of utterances, of syllables, with which it could articulate and create.
 What’s funny is that some syllables are fully formed words.
 Are the ones we think lacking—are they words of another language?
 How does language make sense?

 The mystery is motion.
 Moon lights their manes—these birds are gathering and will go together.
 But where will they go?
 They’ve got manes like horses, and in their way, they roam free.
-In order to grasp a sense, we have been taught not just to look for order or things resembling order, but purpose.
-We believe sense has a definite end, that things must be put in their proper place in order to be understood.
+In order to grasp a sense, we have been taught not just to look for order or things resembling order, but definite purpose.
+We believe sense has a knowable end, that things must be put in their proper place in order to be understood.
 Lax seems to think otherwise.
 Those birds, like horses, have spirit.
 They go as they will.
 They are observed by one who carefully notes how he himself observes.